 Paths for Configuring

 There are two further complications.
-First, if you install in a non-standard location and
+First, if you install dependencies in a non-standard location like

-/usr/local is considered non-standard by some proprietary compilers, you will need to tell the compilers where to find the libraries and header files that you installed.
-You do this by setting two environment variables:
+$HOME/install/lib, you will need to tell the compilers where to find the libraries and header files that you installed.
+You do this by passing two variables to

 You might also need to update your